afaf99/Java_Challenge/README.md

 The challenges included in this repository are organized into directories based on their respective topics.
 Some of the categories may include:
 - Arrays and Lists
-- Sorting and Searching
 - Object-Oriented Programming
-- Recursion and Dynamic Programming
 - SQL
 - HTML & CSS
 - JavaScript